raygun101/MarkupKit/README.md

         </LMRowView>
     </LMColumnView>

+The `weight` value ensures that the second label in each row is allocated all of the remaining space within the row after the size of the first label has been determined.
+Weights are discussed in more detail below.

 Finally, `LMColumnView` defines two properties that specify the amount of space that should be reserved at the top and bottom of the view, respectively:

     @property (nonatomic) CGFloat topSpacing;